![]() |

 Cadets attend monthly meetings and training sessions teaching high school age students and young adults about functions performed by law enforcement officers.
 Cadets wear a uniform when performing police related functions.
 Their duties include assisting the Milwaukie Police Department in a number of public relations areas.

 Cadets ride on patrol with police officers, mainly as observers.
 Cadets observe police officers performing their duties.
-They see how police officers deal with a variety of situations, such as traffic accidents, drunken drivers, investigation of domestic violence, assaults, burglaries, and thefts.
+They see how police officers deal with a variety of situations, such as traffic accidents, drunken drivers, domestic violence incidents, assaults, burglaries, and thefts.

 Cadets may also be asked to assist with security at crime scenes, and transport needed equipment.

-What are the minimum qualifications required to be a Milwaukie Police Cadet?
+Minimum qualifications required to be a Milwaukie Police Cadet are:

 Attendance is also monitored.
 Cadets are expected to attend all required meetings and training sessions.
 A minimum of 16 hours a month is required.
 (Cadets who have work related or school related commitments are excused from this requirement - a written letter of explanation will be necessary to be excused.)